Hop Harrigan (serial): Production

-Hop Harrigan was based on Jon l.
-Blummer's All-American Comics and associated radio series.
+Hop Harrigan was based on Jon L. Blummer's All-American Comics and associated radio series.
 The serial featured location shooting at an airport, but relied heavily on studio sets.
 The aircraft in Hop Harrigan included a Boeing-Stearman Kaydet, Bellanca Cruisair and a Stinson Junior.

 Reception

-Author and film critic, Andrew C. Cline wrote in In the Nick of Time (1984) that Hop Harrigan is fairly action-filled serial, with well paced action.
+Author and film critic, Andrew C. Cline, wrote in In the Nick of Time (1984) that Hop Harrigan is a fairly action-filled serial, with well-paced action.